Farzane2630/mean-stack-travel-blog-email-verification-authentication/README.md

-# mean-stack-Form-email
+# mean-stack-App

- ## 🚀 In this project I implement a register/login form which has bellow features:
+ ## 🚀 In this project I implement a travelblog with register/login forms which has bellow features:

 🔐 Signup Endpoint